Silverton

 Mad Max 2 Museum, Silverton

-Stop for a drink or a meal at The Original Silverton Hotel, where you can see a display of photographs from movies shot in the area including Razorback, Mission Impossible II, Mad Max 2 and Priscilla, Queen of the Desert.
+Stop for a drink or a meal at The Original Silverton Hotel, where you can see a display of photographs from movies shot in the area, including Razorback, Mission Impossible II, Mad Max 2 and Priscilla, Queen of the Desert.
 This classic outback pub has enjoyed a starring role in several of these movies.

 Silverton Hotel, Silverton

-Mundi Mundi Plains
+Mundi Mundi Plains and camel tours

 Just outside of Silverton are the Mundi Mundi Plains, where iconic scenes from Mad Max 2 were filmed.
 Walk to the top of the lookout and see the vast plains stretch out as far as the eye can see for hundreds of kilometres.
 The view is so clear you can even see the curvature of the earth.
 It’s particularly spectacular at sunset.
+Silverton Outback Camels offer one-hour camel rides taking in the scenery and sights of Silverton.
+The sunset tour takes in unforgettable views.

 Sun rising over the Mundi Mundi Plains near Silverton, Broken Hill